Complain about utilities

 - Accept complaints from agencies or third parties acting on your behalf

-Irish Water is also required to respond to your complaint within 5 working days with a resolution or an outline of the steps it will take to resolve the issue.
+Uisce Éireann (previously called Irish Water) is also required to respond to your complaint within 5 working days with a resolution or an outline of the steps it will take to resolve the issue.

-Every energy company (and Irish Water) must have a customer charter, with information about the level of service you should expect, and what the company will do if something goes wrong.
+Every energy company (and Uisce Éireann (previously called Irish Water)) must have a customer charter, with information about the level of service you should expect, and what the company will do if something goes wrong.
 This must be published on the company’s website.

 The CRU has more information about customer protection.